 Above: Integrity developing in a niche and not acting as a bridge

-In this example we note that the axis of function–integrity–is not vertical, or congruent, fluid, nor integral but acts as a localized pivot or axis through which the operant acts.
-They can be pinned by their history, operate through how things ‘feel’ or how they sense their immediate surroundings, from a wounded or abusive state or operate through solely their minds, separate from the rest of their resources.
+In this example, we note that the axis of function–integrity–is not vertical, congruent, fluid, or integral but acts as a localized pivot or axis through which the operant acts.
+They can be pinned by their history, operate through how things ‘feel’ or how they sense their immediate surroundings, from a wounded or abusive state, or operate through solely their minds, separate from the rest of their resources.

 Again, we can itemize in a general manner such as, [see below] the ‘snake’ in the ground is a person who is always raking over history, stirring up the dust of the old, rummaging around their subconscious.
-They will be plagued by recurrent patterns of (ancestral or familial) behavior; “I am always …”.
-In a similar manner, too little flexibility or too much (hyper- and hypo-) is illustrated in their physiology as functional states: thyroid dysfunction, constipation, diarrhea, digestive upsets, lethargy, exhaustion, and generally a poor wellbeing.
+They will be plagued by recurrent patterns of (ancestral or familial) behaviour; “I am always …”.
+In a similar manner, too little flexibility or too much (hyper- and hypo-) is illustrated in their physiology as functional states: thyroid dysfunction, constipation, diarrhoea, digestive upsets, lethargy, exhaustion, and generally poor well-being.
 Flexibility under the feet of the animal sees the person agitated, always on the move, constantly doing rather than being.
-They may be motivated or affected by unknown fears, reaction from the slightest provocation, defensive and feisty.
-They may exhibit this in hormonal imbalance, in painful joints, aching musculature, tendency to get hurt or collect wounds, abuse, sexual patterns–quick ejaculation, poor libido, fear of intimacy.
-Snake in the head is the proverbial quick witted, the ever changing mind, the ‘now you see it, now you don’t’ of the mind that is ever dancing across the realms of consciousness.
+They may be motivated or affected by unknown fears, reactions from the slightest provocation, defensive and feisty.
+They may exhibit this in hormonal imbalance, painful joints, aching musculature, tendency to get hurt or collect wounds, abuse, sexual patterns–quick ejaculation, poor libido, and fear of intimacy.
+Snake in the head is the proverbial quick-witted, ever-changing mind, the ‘now you see it, now you don’t’ of the mind that is ever dancing across the realms of consciousness.

 Above: Flexibility developing in a niche and not acting as a bridge

-In the following pictograms we can further illustrate what happens when the client’s natures are disorganized. [see below] Is the normal, vertical relationship.
+In the following pictograms, we can further illustrate what happens when the client’s natures are disorganized. [see below] Is the normal, vertical relationship.
 The person operates from how they feel, how they are nourished, or how their environment feels.
-Is the habitual dominant alpha male or female, whose human self is relegated to instincts, power, sex and drive.
-Dominant emotions and feelings, and physiology are on display and leave the individual powerless.
+Is the habitual dominant alpha male or female, whose human self is relegated to instincts, power, sex, and drive.
+Dominant emotions, feelings, and physiology are on display and leave the individual powerless.
 The person operates through ‘how they feel’.
-The human self is in the dark, ruled by feelings, emotions, with a field that is bigger than self.
-It is historical pattern, which makes the human impotent.
+The human self is in the dark, ruled by feelings, and emotions, with a field that is bigger than the self.
+It is a historical pattern, which makes humans impotent.

-Above: When integrity is absent, the selves can become entangled, disarrayed, disordered.
+Above: When integrity is absent, the selves can become entangled, disarrayed, and disordered.

 We have used a myriad number of modalities, but the way we have organized this is to enable the client, in many different ways to understand the disorganization–whether it be a quality in the wrong place or a disturbed element in the wrong niche.

-In clinical practice we have developed sophisticated tools to enable the client to begin to understand the disorder of their elements (in the wrong niche) and when they have placed their developing, small and often disorganized caduceus (there are may possibilities) which then causes physiological, instinctual and psychological stress and disharmony; let alone pathophysiology, pathology and psychosis.
+In clinical practice, we have developed sophisticated tools to enable the client to begin to understand the disorder of their elements (in the wrong niche) and when they have placed their developing, small, and often disorganized caduceus (there are many possibilities) which then causes physiological, instinctual and psychological stress and disharmony; let alone pathophysiology, pathology, and psychosis.

 The focus on wellbeing and health is the implementation of the four elements of the caduceus–integrity (contact with God), flexibility (the awakening inner life), reflectiveness (the luminescence and illumination of the Light or Nur Allah) through surrender or submission (the descent of the Holy Spirit, Grace, or Ruh) which promotes the gradual unfolding of a fifth quality (v ) –value–or knowing who one is in the scheme of the Greater Reality.
-This results in an internal health, which is complemented by ethical, moral and physical health as the practitioner / communicant puts into daily practice a life based on this simple four-fold caducei, whose outcome is value.
-Value informs with Love; towards the world, to our bodies and forebears, to how we are nourished and feel, in our actions, habits and activities, in our thoughts and to the Creator.
+This results in internal health, which is complemented by ethical, moral, and physical health as the practitioner/communicant puts into daily practice a life based on these simple four-fold caducei, whose outcome is value.
+Value informs with Love; towards the world, to our bodies and forebears, to how we are nourished and feel, in our actions, habits, and activities, in our thoughts, and to the Creator.

 Above right: the caduceus with a fifth element added; the descent of Love; value

-Integrity (the staff)– to remain in contact with Self, the earth and the Deity.
+Integrity (the staff)– to remain in contact with the Self, the Earth, and the Deity.